Alternator Repair And Cost

 Picture this: it’s early morning, you’ve finished getting ready for work and are headed out to your car.

-As you put the key in the ignition and turn it, it doesn’t seem to want to start.
+As you put the key in the ignition and turn it, it doesn’t appear to want to start.

 Should you call the office to let them know you might be arriving late?